 How to Wear 1950s Stockings

-To ensure the durability of 1950s nylons and stockings, women would be wary of the length of their nails and sometimes even wear gloves while dressing in sheer stockings so to make sure they don’t snag them.
+To ensure the durability of 1950s nylons and stockings, women would be wary of the length of their nails and sometimes even wore gloves while dressing in sheer stockings so as to make sure they didn’t snag them.
 It was recommended to roll the stocking down and gather it in your hands before sliding the foot in.
-Beginning with the toes and unraveling the stockings upward making sure to center the food and leg seams.
-Garters were often worn and stocking should be the correct length so they meet the garter belt.
+Begin with the toes and unravel the stockings upward, making sure to center the food and leg seams.
+Garters were often worn, and stockings should be the correct length so they meet the garter belt.
 Back garters should be fastened first and then the front at the reinforced hem to help avoid runs.

 The type of shoe a woman wore determined if she were to wear stockings or socks.
-Pumps and heels always required stockings to be worn.
-If the heel design was fancy an open back slip-on pump, heel or sandal was desirable.
-Even with a closed back shoe heel the design would still be visible.
-The very popular black ballet flat required stockings too.
+Pumps and heels always required stockings.
+If the heel design was fancy, an open back slip-on pump, heel or sandal was desirable.
+Even with a closed back shoe heel, the design would still be visible.
+The very popular black ballet flat required stockings, too.
 To wear them with socks was unacceptable.
-Saddle shoes and other low heel oxfords were worn with bobby socks.
+Saddle shoes and other low heel Oxfords were worn with bobby socks.

 The Beats Wore Black

 Rebellious Beatnik women developed a distinctly recognizable style in the 1950s and 1960s.
 They gave up trying to follow trendy fashion, opting instead for loose men’s shirts over slacks or faded jeans, and plaid skirts with black stockings.
-These very dark stockings had very little Sheerness to them.
-In many cases black leggings or snug fitting ankle pants were worn instead of stockings and a pair with a jersey shirt or loose sweater.
+These very dark stockings had very little sheerness to them.
+In many cases, black leggings or snug fitting ankle pants were worn instead of stockings and paired with a jersey shirt or loose sweater.

 Diana Trilling, the wife of literary critic James Trilling, wrote after attending a poetry reading in 1959 at Columbia: ‘so many young girls, so few of them pretty, and so many dreadful black stockings.’

-Needless to say the normal society did not appreciate the Beat style.
-None of my 50s catalogs even offer black stockings for sale.
+Needless to say normal society did not appreciate the Beat style.
+None of my ’50s catalogs even offer black stockings for sale.
 It was clearly an underground anti-fashion movement.